 Child Beneficiariesa & Poverty

 - Social Security is a major source of income for children whose insured parents die, become disabled, or retire.

-Poverty Rates with and Without Social Security Benefits, 2004
+Poverty Rates With and Without Social Security Benefits, 2009

 a.
 Minor children of insured workers, excludes disabled adult children and students.